Ananya Panday

+Panday's two subsequent theatrical releases were poorly received, but she had a commercial success with a brief role in the comedy Dream Girl 2 (2023).
+On streaming, her performances as a young woman navigating the perils of urban life and technology in the drama films Gehraiyaan (2022) and Kho Gaye Hum Kahan (2023), the thriller film CTRL (2024), and the comedy series Call Me Bae (2024) were well received.
+She earned further praise for her role as a lawyer in the courtroom drama Kesari Chapter 2 (2025), which was also a box-office success.

 Early life and family

-Panday was born on 30 October 1998 to actor Chunky Panday and costume designer Bhavana Pandey in Mumbai, Maharashtra.
+Panday was born on 30 October 1998 to actor Chunky Panday and costume designer Bhavana Pandey (née Khosla) in Mumbai, Maharashtra.
+Her mother is Punjabi.
 She has a younger sister named Rysa.
 Her grandfather Sharad Panday, was an Indian heart surgeon.
-Her uncle Chikki Panday is a businessperson and her aunt Deanne Pandey is a wellness coach.
+Her uncle Chikki Panday is a businessperson and her aunt Deanne Panday is a wellness coach, and their children, Alanna Pandey is a YouTuber, and Ahaan Panday is an actor.
+She has described her childhood as "very privileged and cushioned", and has said that she aspired to be an actress from a young age.

-She studied at Dhirubhai Ambani International School until 2017.
+Panday studied at Dhirubhai Ambani International School until 2017.
 She participated in Vanity Fair's Le Bal des débutantes event in Paris in 2017.
+When asked if she missed out on higher education, Panday described film sets as her film school.